Full List of 2017-2018 Officially Renewed Shows For CBS, NBC, ABC, FX, Fox, Hulu, Netflix, And More

 - The Simpsons

-It was actually way back into last summer that American Grit knew it was coming back for a second season as reported by TV Line.
-As for The Simpsons, it will be back at least through season 30 on Fox.
+It was actually last summer that American Grit knew it was coming back for a second season, as reported by TV Line.
+As for The Simpsons, it will be back at least through Season 30 on Fox.

 CBS